 To start your recovery journey with ANR Clinic today, contact us to schedule a free consultation!

-Typically, opioid withdrawal symptoms will last little more than a week.
-However, some people can experience post-acute withdrawal syndrome which can last weeks, months, or even years.
-The length of withdrawal can often depend on the individual themselves and the nature of their drug use, but it can also be influenced by the method of treatment they use.
-The recovery period lasts only a few days at an ANR treatment center.
+Typically, codeine withdrawal lasts up to two weeks.
+However, some people experience post-acute withdrawal syndrome, which can last months or even years.
+The codeine withdrawal duration depends on the nature of your drug use, but it can also be influenced by the method of treatment you use.
+With the ANR treatment, you can skip codeine withdrawal altogether.